contacted/War-Card-Game/README.md

 # War-Card-Game
-Card Game based on UIKit
+Card Game built using UIKit.

+The game is based on Swift programming course by Chris Ching.

 <img src="screenshot.png" width=350>